Business management will always have two perspectives on risk.

 Step 5: Monitoring

-Monitoring involves testing (by internal audit) of the operational risk management framework for design suitability, implementation, and operating effectiveness.
-All the control and mitigating actions must be monitored with any exceptions or issues being raised and action plans established.
+Monitoring involves testing (by internal audit) the operational risk management framework for design suitability, implementation, and operating effectiveness.
+All the control and mitigating actions must be monitored, with any exceptions or issues raised and action plans established.

 What are the issues and challenges of Operational Risk Management?

-In many businesses, the issues and challenges such as competing priorities and lack of understanding of the risk management value affect the proper development of risk management systems programs.
+In many businesses, issues and challenges, such as competing priorities and a lack of understanding of the risk management value, affect the proper development of risk management systems programs.
 Some common challenges include:

 What are the benefits of a robust Operational Risk Management program?

-Establishing an operational risk management program helps achieve a business’ strategic objectives while ensuring business continuity in disruptions to operations.
+Establishing an operational risk management program helps a business achieve its strategic objectives while ensuring business continuity during operations disruptions.

 Risk management demonstrates that the company is prepared for crisis and loss.
 Businesses that effectively implement a robust risk management process have competitive advantages, including: